-I am Iraklis Diakos or (greek) Ηρακλής Διάκος, graduate of University Of Crete where I received my B.Sc. diploma in Computer Science.
-Currently, I am enrolled in the M.Sc. curriculum of FHMI - the Franco-Hellenic program-, a joint initiative between the University Of Crete (Greece, Crete), Université Paris-Sud XI (France) along with the Université Joseph Fourier (France, Grenoble).
+I am Iraklis Diakos or (greek) Ηρακλής Διάκος, a graduate from University Of Crete (UoC) where I received my B.Sc. diploma in Computer Science (CSD).
+Currently, I am enrolled in the M.Sc. curriculum of the aforementioned department and I have just begun conducting my Master's research.
 My interests lie in the area of local/remote databases, distributed systems, scalable networks and elastic and/or fault-tolerant software.
-My dissertation thesis, Evaluation of Top-K Queries in P2P networking systems, involved a prototype implementation of HT* and HT+** algorithms by conducting real-world expirements in the PlanetLab network using various data distribution sets so as to evaluate the response time, latency and effects of distributed Top-K queries in a (un)reliable decentralized network.
+I am also greatly interested in Web Service platforms & architecture or infrastructure (see: Amazon: WS Platform Architecture) including, but not limited to, XML, XPath & XQuery technologies or other Web related technologies (i.e. JSF, Servlet, Java EE technologies).
+My dissertation thesis, Evaluation of Top-K Queries in P2P networking systems, involved a prototype implementation of HT* and HT+** algorithms by conducting real-world experiments in the PlanetLab network using various data distribution sets so as to evaluate the response time, latency and effects of distributed Top-K queries in a (un)reliable decentralized network.
 [View B.Sc. thesis] [View CV]

 *HT stands for Hybrid Threshold.

 **HT+ stands for Hybrid Threshold Plus.